Alfredo Lim: Return as mayor (2007–2013)

-On July 16, 2007, Philippine National Police (PNP) Director General Oscar Calderon asked him to revoke his ban to prevent militants from marching there.
+On July 16, 2007, Philippine National Police (PNP) chief General Oscar Calderon asked him to revoke his ban to prevent militants from marching there.
 The PNP would recommend having protesters take their rallies to freedom parks.
 Calderon warned that if Lim will not change his position, the PNP will enforce the "no permit, no rally" policy.
 He ordered the removal of all business establishments, including bars and restaurants, in the Baywalk area along Roxas Boulevard (also another Atienza project) in an attempt to make the area a "wholesome park for everyone", with an unobstructed view of the famed Manila sunset.
 He claimed that many of these establishments have no business permits and were selling liquor, which is a violation of applicable city ordinances.

 In December 2007, he told MMDA Chairman Bayani Fernando not to conduct its sidewalk clearing operations in Manila since vendors were allowed to sell on sidewalks for humanitarian reasons.
 He stated: "I jokingly told Chairman Fernando that they are welcome anytime but I cannot guarantee their safety.
 Their problem is how they will get out."